SAFrendling/Box-Notes/README.md

 # Box-Notes
-Notes taken from pentesting boxes
-Empty for now, should be filled out by Mar 10, 2026 Before notes get added, boxes completed are:
+Notes taken from pentesting boxes are empty for now, but should be filled out by Mar 10, 2026 Before notes get added, boxes completed are:

 Rickdiculously Easy